-Inside the home, check all appliances - under, behind and inside - washing machines, clothes dryers, stoves, refrigerators, dishwashers and water heaters.
+Check all appliances - under, behind and inside washing machines, clothes dryers, stoves, refrigerators, dishwashers and water heaters.
 Cats LOVE boxes so check them all.
-Move everything from under beds, in closets, bookcases, shelves, drawers, cabinets...
+Move everything from under beds, in closets, bookcases, shelves, drawers, cabinets.
+Check ALL drawers and cupboards...